-This website includes photographs and video clips taken at meetings, training sessions and motorsport events that include identifiable images of people, and in some cases, names are associated with these images.
-If you do not want to be included in photographs or videos, or if you do not want your name and image to be linked in the public area of the website, please contact us.
-Please also let us know if you do not want any photos or videos that include you to be available in the password-protected members’ area or the Club's social media channels.
+We regularly take photographs and video clips at meetings, training sessions and motorsport events.
+These may include identifiable images of people, and in some cases, names are associated with these images.
+If you do not want to be included in photographs or videos, or if you do not want your name and image to be linked in the public area of the website or on the Club's social media channels, please contact us.
+Please also let us know if you do not want any photos or videos that include you to be available in the password-protected members’ areas of the website.

 Cookies are small text files that are placed on your computer by websites that you visit.
 They are widely used in order to make websites work, or work more efficiently, as well as to provide information to the owners of the site.
 Our website uses several cookies and more information about these cookies and how to manage them is available here.